Nach Baliye 9: Pooja Banerjee Injured; Shantanu In Tears After A Heated Argument With Raveena

 Urvashi & Madhurima Share Cold Vibes

-Also, as per a Spotboye report, Urvashi Dholakia and Madhurima Tuli, who re-entered Nach Baliye, shared cold vibe on the set.
+Also, as per a Spotboye report, Urvashi Dholakia and Madhurima Tuli, who re-entered Nach Baliye, shared cold vibes on the set.
 It is being said that the duo ignored each other on the sets.
-This may be because of the statement that Madhurima gave post Urvashi's eviction (Madhurima had said that Urvashi overreacting).
+This may be because of the statement that Madhurima gave post Urvashi's eviction (Madhurima had said that Urvashi is overreacting).

 Most Read: TRP Toppers (Online): Kasautii Zindagii Kay Rocks At 1st Spot; Kulfi Kumar Bajewala Back In The Race